 In a study researching brand loyalty, 59% of people indicated to be more likely to buy new products from brands that are familiar to them rather than taking the risk and investing time and effort to search for an unfamiliar alternative.

-This demonstrates the growing importance of customers and brand loyalty in terms of formulating a successful branding strategy for your business.
+This highlights the growing significance of customers and brand loyalty in developing a successful branding strategy for your company.

-The reason why there needs to be customer engagement with some brands over others is, less because of the specific products they offer, but more due to the ability of your company to develop an appealing brand identity and brand character that draws people in.
+Customer involvement with some brands is required less because of the specific products they offer and more because of your company's ability to build a compelling brand identity and brand character that draws people in.

-Why do you need a solid branding strategy?
+3. Why do you need a solid Branding Strategy?

 Having an effective branding strategy in place gives you the power to put a distinguishable image of your company in people’s minds.